 This chapter will outline a few different sensible starting paths to get real-world functional wireless communications up and running with minimal cost and effort.
 Two fundamental devices categories will be covered, RNodes and WiFi-based radios.
+Additionally, other common options will be briefly described.

-While there are many other device categories that are useful in building Reticulum networks, knowing how to employ just these two will make it possible to build a wide range of useful networks with little effort.
+Knowing how to employ just a few different types of hardware will make it possible to build a wide range of useful networks with little effort.